voostindie/markdown-curator/adrs/0003 All processing done in memory.md

 #### Pros

-- Memory use can be much more controlled and made constant.
+- Memory usage can be much more controlled and made constant.
+- Query language could be exposed to the user to easily construct queries.

 #### Cons